fraxflax/nw-watchdog/README.md

 # nw-watchdog

-nw-watchdog is a higly configurable network watchdog written in posix shell script for use in Linux.
+__nw-watchdog__ is a higly configurable network watchdog written in posix shell script for use in Linux, depending only on Linux most standard tools that are normally installed by default in all distributions (also see the __DEPENDENCIES__ section).

+It monitors the network connectivity to a specified target and/or the next hop towards that target, alerting upon lost connectivity explaining what is wrong.
+It can handle resetting the source interface and will detect topology changes and, if allowed, reconfigure itself accordingly.
+It's intended to run as a daemon and has an option to install itself as a systemd service.
+If you want to monitor the connectivity to several targets, you can run several instances of nw-watchdog using different `--pidfile` option arguments.

+__nw-watchdog__ is free software written by Fredrik Ax \<frax@axnet.nu\>.<br>
+Feel free to modify and/or (re)distribute it in any way you like.<br>
+... it's always nice to be mentioned though ;-)<br>
+It comes with ABSOLUTELY NO WARRANTY.

 ## INSTALL